camachoj-ds-exp/t/README.md

 # ♡ payments-tracker ♡

-A soft, pastel finance tracker for monthly payments — sync across your laptop, phone, and tablet, secured by a personal password.
+A soft, pastel finance tracker for monthly payments.
+Sync across your laptop, phone, and tablet, secured by a personal password.

 Built as a single HTML file.
 No build step, no install, no fuss.

-## ✨ Features
+## Features

 - Track payments to multiple payees, each with multiple items
 - Per-owner totals (Primary / Secondary / Combined) per month